Culhwch and Olwen: Synopsis

 "Horses shall I have, and chivalry; and my Lord and kinsman Arthur will obtain for me all these things.
 And I shall gain thy daughter, and thou shalt lose thy life."

 "Go forward...and when thou hast compassed all these marvels, thou shalt have my daughter for thy wife."

 Arthur agrees to lend help in whatever capacity Culhwch asks, save the lending of his sword Caledfwlch and other named armaments, or his wife.
 (Note: Arthur's other arms being his spear Rhongomyniad, his shield Wynebgwrthucher, and his dagger Carnwennan.)
-He sends not only six of his finest warriors (Cai, Bedwyr, Gwalchmei, Gwrhyr Gwalstawd Ieithoedd, Menw son of Tairgwaedd, Cynddylig Gyfarwydd), but a long list of personages of various skills (including Gwynn ap Nudd) recruited to join Culhwch in his search for Olwen.
-The group meets some relatives of Culhwch's that know Olwen and agree to arrange a meeting.
-Olwen is receptive to Culhwch's attraction, but she cannot marry him unless her father Ysbaddaden agrees, and he, unable to survive past his daughter's wedding, will not consent until Culhwch completes a series of about forty impossible-sounding tasks, including the obtaining of the basket/hamper of Gwyddneu Garanhir, (Note: Which is one of the Thirteen Hallows of Britain.) the rescue of Mabon from his prison, and the hunt of Twrch Trwyth and Ysgithyrwyn.
-The completion of only a few of these tasks is recorded.
+He sends not only six of his finest warriors (Cai, Bedwyr, Gwalchmei, Gwrhyr Gwalstawd Ieithoedd, Menw son of Tairgwaedd, and Cynddylig Gyfarwydd), but a long list of others with diverse skills (including Gwynn ap Nudd) is recruited to join Culhwch in his search for Olwen.
+The group meets several relatives of Culhwch's who know Olwen and agree to arrange a meeting.
+Olwen is receptive to Culhwch's attraction, but she cannot marry him unless her father Ysbaddaden agrees.
+However, he knows that he is fated to not live past his daughter's wedding, and so will not consent until Culhwch completes a series of about forty tasks.
+These tasks appear impossible, and include winning the basket/hamper of Gwyddneu Garanhir, (Note: Which is one of the Thirteen Hallows of Britain.) rescuing Mabon from his prison, and participating in the hunt of Twrch Trwyth and Ysgithyrwyn.
+However, only a few of the tales of successfully completing these tasks is recorded.
 In the end, the giant is killed, leaving Olwen free to marry her lover.